 However, gold coins are more useful for people who intend to use their gold as money.

 For maximum liquidity, most investors stick with the most widely circulated gold coins, including the South African Krugerrand, the American Eagle, and the Canadian Maple Leaf.

-You can view the full range of gold coins here.
+You can view the full range of IRA-approved gold coins here.

 Prudent gold investors ensure that they pay the lowest costs to purchase the gold and are able to sell it quickly and easily for full value as circumstances change.
 There will always be bullion dealers who are willing to buy your gold instantly over the telephone.
 Investors can realize the value of the gold in just a few minutes and get a bank transfer or instant cash payment onsite the very same day.

 |Regal Assets, for example, will buy back your precious metals any business day of the week and have funds in your possession within 24 hours of a sale.|

 Portfolio allocation analysis (based on the seminal work of Richard and Robert Michaud) indicates that investors who hold between 2% to 10% of their portfolio in gold can significantly improve performance.